We are committed to developing the next generation of health care leaders.

-The Kaiser Permanente Administrative Fellowship program seeks talented masters-trained individuals who are passionate about health care operations and who want to develop their management skills and leadership potential in a dynamic and unique environment.
-The Administrative Fellowship program is designed to:
+The Kaiser Permanente Administrative Fellowship Program seeks talented masters-trained individuals who are passionate about health care operations and want to develop their management skills and leadership potential in a dynamic and unique environment.

 - Identify and foster promising candidates for management and future leadership positions within Kaiser Permanente.